JosephPrichard/benchmarks/README.md

 The sliding puzzle problem is a space-exploration problem involving list/array traversal, map/priority queue usage, copying, and lots of memory allocation.
 This makes it an effective way of benchmarking how efficient a programming language is.

-Currently includes implementations for Java, C, Elixir, and OCaml.
+Currently includes implementations for Java, C, C++, Rust, Go, OCaml, and Python.
 Many more to come - implementing a sliding puzzle solver has become my primary way to learn a new language.

 # Usage
 Any puzzle solver executable can be invoked with a command line argument.
 The command line argument is a path to a file containing newline seperated puzzles to solve.